CRC1415/nomad-docs/README.md

 See the releases for different versions of the documentation (from v1.4.0 onwards they are synced with NOMAD versions).

+It also contains the tutorial for the NOMAD Oasis CRC1415.

 ## Contributing

 - Typos, corrections, and missing docs can be reported by [Creating an Issue](https://github.com/FAIRmat-NFDI/nomad-docs/issues/new)